Ekeany/Detection-and-Classification-of-Speed-Limit-Signs/README.md

 pixels intensity in this mask were then scaled back to their neighbors’ values in the actual image.

-View Point each image in the database was taken as a road user approached the sign therefore the images in the development dataset varied in size.
+**View Point** each image in the database was taken as a road user approached the sign therefore the images in the development dataset varied in size.
 Thus in order to correctly classify the development dataset, every image was resized to a standardized dimension of [100x100] pixels.

-Physical Damage this described any sign that contained imperfections on its face that impeded the translation of information.
+**Physical Damage** this described any sign that contained imperfections on its face that impeded the translation of information.
 Such as dirt or holes that appeared upon the final binary image.
 In order to remove these objects the bwareaopen () function was used to morphologically remove any objects below a certain dimension in the image.

+## Sign Detection
+Traffic signs are designed to stand out from their natural background, in order for road users to distinguish their contents.
+For this reason each sign is positioned at a specific height at the side of the road, with its own particular shape and color.
+For example, each speed limit sign has a circular shape with a strong black number surrounded by a bright red circle.
+The detection system created was predicated upon these distinctive features, with the red circle outlining the signs position within the image.
+The algorithm begins by converting the image into the HSV format which separates the image intensity from the Chroma or color information.
+This leads to a more accurate threshold of the colour components in the image especially when dealing with varying intensities across the sign such as shadows.